BetyStr/bp/README.md

 Hints:
-- You can use regions to organize your code better.
+- You can use regions to better organize your code.
   ```
      ///region Buildable
          code